Rwanda’s president says ‘Hotel Rwanda’ hero must stand trial

 President Paul Kagame, appearing on national television Sunday, did not explain how Paul Rusesabagina was brought to Rwanda where he has been held in custody for more than a week.

 Rusesabagina is credited with saving 1,200 lives during Rwanda’s 1994 genocide by letting people shelter in the hotel he was managing during the mass killings.
-Now he is accused of supporting rebel violence in Rwanda and his family complain that they have not been able to speak to him and that he has not had access to a lawyer.
+Now he is accused of supporting rebel violence in Rwanda and his family and supporters complain that they have not been able to speak to him and that he has not had access to a lawyer.

 “Rusesabagina heads a group of terrorists that have killed Rwandans.
 He will have to pay for these crimes.,” said Kagame on a broadcast in which he was asked questions by some local and foreign journalists and viewers.
 “Rusesabagina has the blood of Rwandans on his hands.”